tamariam/Kiddie-Corner/README.md

   * was used to implement interactivity and manipulatethe DOM from the front end.

 # Credits

-*  Boutique Ado
- * Many elements of the the e-commerce part of this project have been adapted from the Code Institute's "Boutique Ado" Code-through Project.
+* Many elements of the the e-commerce part of this project have been adapted from the Code Institute's **"Boutique Ado"** Code-through Project.
 * [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
 * [lucid.app](https://lucid.app/users/login#/login) was used to create ERD
 * The site was developed using [gitpod](https://www.gitpod.io/).